m50d/riichi-london/index.md

 ## Registration

-Registration is now closed but there may be limited places available as players drop out.
-To be added to the waiting list, email [md401@srcf.ucam.org](mailto:md401@srcf.ucam.org) with your name, EMA Number (if you have one), and nationality.
+Registration is now closed.

 Payment is by bank transfer to Michael Donaghy, sort code 11-04-05, account number 01241805; for international transfers you may need IBAN GB36HLFX11040501241805 and/or BIC HLFXGB21L76.
 Please include your surname and EMA number in the reference for the transfer, and ensure any fees are paid on your side - I recommend [Transferwise](https://transferwise.com/) as it's often cheaper than using a bank for international payment.

 ## Player List